-Apple Pie French Toast Roll-Ups, an indulgent breakfast or brunch that tastes of Fall.
+Apple Pie French Toast Roll-Ups with stove-cooked apples and cinnamon, a delicious twist on the classic French toast recipe.
+These toast roll-ups are a real treat for a breakfast or brunch that tastes like Fall.
 Perfect for lazy weekend days when you want to treat yourself, they can also be enjoyed as a dessert, or snack.
-Super quick and easy, these rolls go down a treat with the whole family.
+Super quick and easy to make, enjoyed by kids and grown-ups alike.

 If you like French toast, then these Apple Pie French Toast Roll-Ups will be your new favourite posh breakfast.
 Weekdays can be hectic, and in our rush to get on with the day, we hardly ever have time for a little treat.
 Or, if we do have a bit of time to spare, we probably end up just having the usual breakfast.